Von Hippel–Lindau tumor suppressor: Function

 In addition to its interaction with HIF the VHL protein can also associate with tubulin.
 It is then capable to stabilize and thus elongate microtubules.
 This function plays a key role in the stabilisation of the spindle during mitosis.
-Deletion of VHL causes a drastic increase of misorientated and rotating spindles during mitosis.
+Deletion or downregulation of VHL causes a drastic increase of misorientated and rotating spindles during mitosis.
 Through a not-yet-known mechanism, VHL also increases the concentration of MAD2, an important protein of the spindle checkpoint.
+Also, VHL colocalizes with the microtubule.
 Thus VHL loss leads to a weakened checkpoint and subsequently chromosome missegregation and aneuploidy.